leudz/shipyard/book/src/how-to/run.md

 When `run` executes it will borrow at runtime (like a `RefCell`) all the requested storages plus a shared access to `AllStorages`.
 This is why asking for `AllStorages` means you can't ask for anything else - otherwise you'd have a shared and a unique access to `AllStorages` at the same time.
 Importantly, this runtime borrow is cheap and will only happen once per call so only merge `run` calls if it makes sense not for gaining performance.

+What we get in the closure in called a view, it's most of the time the whole storage but can be just part of it in some situations.

 In the next chapter we'll find out what this mysterious `...` really is!